GeoStat-Framework/pentapy/paper/paper.md

-Recently @askar presented two algorithms, ``PTRANS-I`` and ``PTRANS-II``, that solve the linear systems of equations for $X$ by transformation to a triangular matrix and subsequent backward and forward substitution.
+Recently @askar presented two algorithms, ``PTRANS-I`` and ``PTRANS-II``, that solve the linear systems of equations for $X$ by transformation to a triangular matrix and subsequent backward respectively forward substitution.
 ``pentapy`` provides Cython [@cython] implementations of these algorithms and a set of tools to convert matrices to row-wise or column-wise flattened matrices and vice versa.